Inside the Mind of an Extreme Introvert: What No One Really Sees

 Why do I feel lonely but still avoid people?

-Because your needs are split: you want connection, but your nervous system wants safety and low stimulation.
-Avoidance reduces overload fast, but it can increase loneliness later.
-The aim isn’t forcing yourself into constant social time.
-It’s finding a connection that matches your capacity.
+Because you want connection, yet your neurological system wants safety and mild stimulation.
+Avoidance decreases overload quickly but may increase loneliness.
+Not forcing yourself into social time is the goal.
+Find a connection that fits your capability.